ExaScience/elprep/README.md

 This filter is similar to the CleanSam command of Picard.

+### --bqsr recal-file

+This filter performs base quality score recalibration, producing the same outcome as the GATK4 algorithm.
+The recal-file is used for logging the recalibration tables computed during base recalibration.
+This file is compatible with MultiQC for visualisation.

+There are additional elprep options that can be used for configuring the base quality score recalibration:

+* --bqsr-reference elfasta (required)
+* --known-sites list (optional)
+* --quantize-levels  nr (optional)
+* --sqq list (optional)

+See detailed descriptions of these options next.

+### --bqsr-reference elfasta-file

+This option is used to pass a reference file for base quality score recalibration (--bqsr).
+The reference file must be in the .elfasta format, specific to elPrep.

+You can create an .elfasta file from a .fasta file using the elprep command fasta-to-elfasta.
+For example:

+	elprep fasta-to-elfasta ucsc.hg19.fasta ucsc.hg19.elfasta

+### --known-sites list

+This option is used to pass a number of known polymorphic sites that will be excluded during base recalibration (--bqsr).
+The list is a list of files in the .elsites format, specific to elPrep.
+For example:

+	--known-sites Mills_and_1000G_gold_standard.indels.hg19.elsites,dbsnp_137.hg19.elsites

+You can create .elsites files from .vcf or .bed files using the vcf-to-elsites and bed-to-elsites parameters respectively.
+For example:

+	elprep vcf-to-elsites dbsnp_137.hg19.vcf dbsnp_137.hg19.elsites

+### --quantize-levels nr

+This option is used to specify the number of levels for quantizing quality scores during base quality score recalibration (--bqsr).
+The default value is 0.

+### --sqq list

+This option is used to indicate to use static quantized quality scores to a given number of levels during base quality score recalibration (--bqsr).
+This list should be of the form "[nr, nr, nr]".
+The default value is [].

 ## Sorting Command Options

 ### --sorting-order [keep | unknown | unsorted | queryname | coordinate]